-If you follow these four important steps, your falsetto or head voice will blow everyone out the water.
+If you follow these four important steps, your falsetto or head voice will blow everyone out of the water.
 Hopefully, it won’t break the windows.

-Here are few of our related articles that will help you improve your singing skills.
+Here are a few of our related articles that will help you improve your singing skills.
 Just check them out by clicking on links:

 And finally if you are a beginner and just starting, this article is for you: